Well done Perton First, you have achieved your Green Flag!

 What have we been doing?

-If you would like to get involved please use this link to see how you can still make a difference even thought some of you are still at home and have not yet returned to school.
+If you would like to get involved please use the link below to find out how you could make a difference.

 Thank you to all of Perton First for taking on board our Eco issues and making a difference to this world.